-Paris: Clinical trials of a preventative vaccine for the Ebola virus made by British pharma company GlaxoSmithKline may begin next month and made available by 2015, the World Health Organisation said on Saturday.
+Paris: Clinical trials of a preventative vaccine for the Ebola virus made by British pharma company GlaxoSmithKline may begin next month and made available by 2015, the World Health Organisation said today.

 He said he was optimistic about making the vaccine commercially available.
 "We think that if we start in September, we could already have results by the end of the year.